skendaj/clawdephobia/README.md

 - Detailed usage for all active limits with color-coded progress bars
 - Live reset countdown timers for each limit (updates every second)
 - Rate limit tier display
-- Service-down banner when Clawd is unreachable
+- Service-down banner when Claude is unreachable
 - Error banners for auth/connection issues
 - Share menu to export your usage as an image or JSON
 - Manual refresh button and "last updated" timestamp